-Completion of laboratory-related activation requirements is generally confirmed by the protocol Laboratory Center representative (for NIAID sites) or by Westat (for National Institute of Child Health and Human Development [NICHD] sites), who notifies the CTS when requirements have been met (see Section 17).
-Completed laboratory activation checklists should be maintained by the Laboratory Center or Westat, with only the final date of completion documented on the overall study activation checklist.
+Confirmation of relevant local laboratory certifications and/or approvals is typically required prior to activation.
+Completion of laboratory-related activation requirements is generally confirmed following DCLOT approval by the protocol LC representative (for NIAID sites) or by Westat (for NICHD sites), who notifies the CRM when requirements have been met (see Section 17).
+Completed laboratory activation checklists are maintained by the LC or Westat, with only the final date of completion documented on the overall study activation checklist.